No Fees

 Those include:

 Motor vehicle accidents.
 Accidents involving cars, trucks, buses, and motorcycles, injure millions of Americans every year.
 The Seattle area is no exception.
-The Washington Traffic Safety Commission (WTSC) reports crashes resulted in 580 serious injuries on the roads of King County in 2018.
+The Washington Traffic Safety Commission (WTSC) reports crashes resulted in 580 serious injuries on the roads of King County in a recent year.
 Many of these would no doubt qualify as catastrophic.

 Bicycle and pedestrian accidents.
 The same goes for cyclists and pedestrians.
-The WTSC data also show that in 2018, 137 pedestrians and 38 cyclists sustained serious injuries in motor vehicle-related accidents in King County.
+The WTSC data also show that 137 pedestrians and 38 cyclists sustained serious injuries in motor vehicle-related accidents in King County in a recent year.
 When vehicles collide with pedestrians and cyclists, it is those unprotected people who suffer the brunt of the injury.

 Premises liability incidents (a.k.a. slip and fall).
 Sometimes an easily preventable condition on someone’s property, like a wet floor or a loose handrail, leads to the most devastating injuries.
 Falls represent a particular danger for older adults, but even younger people can suffer massive trauma from falling (or having something fall on them).